appeler/naampy/README.rst

 Concerns:

-* Voting registration lists may not be accurate, systematically underrepresenting the poor, minorities, etc.
+* Voting registration lists may not be accurate, systematically underrepresenting poor people, minorities, and similar such groups.

-* Voting registrations lists at best reflect the adult citizens.
-But to the extent that prejudice against women, etc., prevents some kinds of people to reach adulthood, the data bakes those biased in.
+* Voting registration lists are at best a census of adult citizens.
+But to the extent there is prejudice against women, etc., that prevents them from reaching adulthood, the data bakes those biases in.

 * Indian names are complicated.
 We do not have good parsers for them yet.
 We have gone for the default arrangement.
 Please go through the notebook to look at the judgments we make.
 We plan to improve the underlying data over time.

-* For states with non-English rolls, we use libindic to transliterate the names. the transliterations are consistently bad.
+* For states with non-English rolls, we use libindic to transliterate the names.
+The transliterations are consistently bad.
 (We hope to make progress here.
 We also plan to provide a way to match in the original script.)

 Gender Classifier
 ~~~~~~~~~~~~~~~~~

 We start by providing a base model for first\_name that gives the Bayes
-optimal solution providing the proportion of women with that name who
+optimal solution providing the proportion of people with that name who
 are women.
 We also provide a series of base models where the state of
-residence is known.
-In the future, we plan to use ML to learn the relationship between
+residence and year of birth is known.

+In the future, we plan to provide ML models that use the relationship between
-sequences of characters in the first name and gender.
+sequences of characters in the first name and gender to predict gender from a name.

 Installation
 ~~~~~~~~~~~~~~